Blog

 7. Before disclosing on the OIG Self-Disclosure Portal, you should screen all current employees and contractors against the LEIE, to ensure no one else was missed.

-8. You’ll also want to begin an analysis of how to improve the current exclusion monitoring process to ensure you don’t miss another exclusion.
+8. Analyze how to improve the current exclusion monitoring process to ensure you don’t miss another exclusion.

 The OIG Self-Disclosure Protocol